Release date: Q4 2023

 For reference, the standard Tesla Model Y hits 60 miles per hour in 4.8 seconds.
 Of course the Performance model still kicks the Polestar 3's proverbial butt with a 3.5 second time.
 The Kia EV6 and Hyundai IONIQ 5 clock in at 5.2 seconds, though the Jaguar I-Pace is slightly faster at 4.5 seconds.

 As for top speed you're looking at 130 miles per hour.
 That's far from the fastest electric car right now, but it's a lot faster than normal streets will allow.
 Both models have the same top speed, from what I can tell, and the performance is aided by active air suspension that adapts to maximize aerodynamic efficiency at high speeds.

 If you want to quantify where all this performance is coming from, know this: the Long Range Dual Motor Polestar 3 has 489 horsepower and 620 lb-ft of torque, while the Performance pack increases those figures to 517 horsepower and 671 lb-ft of torque.

 Polestar 3: Autonomous driving

 We know one big thing for certain with the Polestar 3, as the Swedes have featured it front and center: LiDAR.
-Powered by NVIDIA and SmartZone sensors on the front, rear, and sides of the vehicle, Polestar’s Highway Pilot system will allow semi-autonomous driving in the SUV.
+Powered by an Nvidia computer and Lumiar sensors on the front, rear, and sides of the vehicle, LiDAR will help Volvo's Highway Pilot system offer semi-autonomous driving.

-The technology is reported to be similar to General Motors’ SuperCruise system, meaning the driver can remove their hands from the steering wheel at certain points — provided their attention remains firmly on the road ahead.
+There had been speculation that Polestar would introduce something similar to General Motors’ SuperCruise system.
+That way the driver can remove their hands from the steering wheel at certain points, provided their attention remains firmly on the road ahead.